-Who Is Veronica Escobar, Who Will Deliver Spanish State Of The Union Response?
+Who Is Veronica Escobar?
+She Will Deliver Spanish State Of The Union Response

-Who Is Veronica Escobar, Who Will Deliver Spanish State Of The Union Response?
+Who Is Veronica Escobar?
+She Will Deliver Spanish State Of The Union Response

 When U.S. Rep. Veronica Escobar delivers the Spanish-language rebuttal to President Trump's State of the Union address Tuesday, she'll do so from a community health center in her hometown of El Paso, Texas.